kubernetes/community/contributors/devel/development.md

 ### Install

 Follow the [official git documentation] to learn how to install git, then follow the directions in [github-workflow.md] for step-by-step development procedures.
+For tips, tricks, and common practices used within the Kubernetes project read the [Kubernetes GitHub cheat sheet][github-cheat-sheet].

 ## Building Kubernetes

 There are two recommended ways of building Kubernetes, and the choice of one or the other depends on if you do plan on developing upstream.
 One way is building a release from source, this is recommended for development purposes.
-If there is no development involved, it is suggested using a pre-built version of the current release.
+If there is no development involved, it is suggested to use a pre-built version of the current release.

 ### Building Kubernetes with Docker